hapax/hapax.github.io/assets/boring.md

 Contradiction!
-Since "smallest" here makes perfect sense (we are dealing with positive integers), to resolve the Berry paradox, we must assume either (a) there is no set of numbers not definable in under sixty letters, analogous to the original boring number joke, or (b) Berry's phrase somehow fails to define a number.
+Since "smallest" here makes perfect sense (we are dealing with positive integers), to resolve the Berry paradox, we must assume either (a) there is no set $B$ of numbers not definable in under sixty letters, analogous to the original boring number joke, or (b) Berry's phrase somehow fails to define a number.

+The most popular solution seems to be (b), on the grounds that referring to the set makes it some kind of "meta-definition", rather than a definition per se.
+Of course, this seems be committed to a very specific notion of "definition", but the problem persists if we replace "definable" with "meta-definable", and so on.

 #### Acknowledgments